optikfluffel/octopress-responsive-video-embed/README.markdown

 ## Kudos

-Thanks go to Anders M. Andersen for his [blogpost about responsive embeds](http://amobil.se/2011/11/responsive-embeds/) and to Portway Point for their [Jekyll Youtube Liquid Template Tag Gist](http://www.portwaypoint.co.uk/jekyll-youtube-liquid-template-tag-gist/)
+* Thanks go to Anders M. Andersen for his [blogpost about responsive embeds](http://amobil.se/2011/11/responsive-embeds/) and to Portway Point for their [Jekyll Youtube Liquid Template Tag Gist](http://www.portwaypoint.co.uk/jekyll-youtube-liquid-template-tag-gist/)
+* Special Thanks go to @geetotes (for the Trailer Addict support) and to @DennisLaumen (for the Ooyala support).

 ## Edorsement